YoobeeWebTutors/yoobee-web-best-practices/best-practices/visual-design.md

 # Visual Design Best Practices

+When creating visual designs for a web project at Yoobee School of Design, you should:

 * Create a clear visual hierarchy
 * Define functional regions of a page
 * Group page elements that are related so you can see structure in the content